 Residential mental health programs are an appropriate setting for individuals whose mental health has declined to the point where they may engage in aggressive or violent acts if left unsupervised.
 A residential setting provides constant monitoring and support, as well as more intensive, customized care.

 When a parent, coworker, teacher, or friend recognizes the red flag warnings of an impending mental health crisis, it is imperative to get the individual the care they need before it results in a tragedy, such as a mass shooting.

 An online resource, such as The Treatment Specialist, is valuable when someone is in need of speedy information regarding unusual signs of mental distress.
 The specialists are knowledgeable and experienced in the mental health field and can offer timely information and assistance at no charge.
-This digital catalogue of mental health disorders, substance use disorders, and dual diagnosis can help guide someone toward the appropriate source of help.
-Call The Treatment Specialist today at (866) 644-7911.
+This digital catalog of mental health disorders, substance use disorders, and dual diagnosis can help guide someone toward the appropriate source of help.
+Call to speak to a Treatment Specialist today at (866) 644-7911.